 The widespread legalization of sports betting in the United Sates, which could very well become the world’s largest market in due time, has the potential to even further propel tennis betting handle to new highs.
 Thus, it is no surprise to see the nation’s first legal sportsbooks debut with a healthy selection of tennis betting options.

-Best Tennis Betting Sites in the USA
+Best Tennis Betting Sites and Apps

 In addition to discussing the best tennis betting sites, we will also be digging into the sport’s relationship with betting, recap recent developments in the fight against corruption and explain how the most popular types of tennis wagers work.
 In short, you can consider this your official guide to betting on tennis.